sadiqshittu/sadiqshittu.github.io/_pages/about.md

 As a doctoral student at the University of Tennessee's [USER Lab](https://userlab.utk.edu/), advised by [Dr. Scott Ruoti](https://userlab.utk.edu/scott-ruoti), I study various systems incorporating key management, with the goal of uncovering generalizable principles for designing future usable and secure key management systems.
 Currently, I am focusing on two domains:

-* **Git Commit Signing (Software Supply Chain Security)** I explore how developers use cryptographic keys to establish code provenance in Git.
+* **Git Commit Signing (Software Supply Chain Security):** I explore how developers use cryptographic keys to establish code provenance in Git.
 By measuring current adoption, understanding the usability challenges developers face, and learning from successful adopters, I am building user-friendly tools to make commit signing easier for everyone.

-* **mTLS (Decentralized Authentication)**
-  I investigate what happens when users are tasked with directly managing their own certificates for TLS authentication.
+* **mTLS (Decentralized Authentication):** I investigate what happens when users are tasked with directly managing their own certificates for TLS authentication.

 # <i class="fas fa-fw fa-star"></i> Highlights